Phyllis Cilento: Public recognition

 Cilento is the subject of a number of portraits; one by John Rigby (1973) is held in the Queensland Art Gallery.

 Controversies and legacy

-Cilento opposed people of color in the medical profession, saying, “it would not be in the best interests of children ... to be cared for by coloured labour” and "practically all Asiatic and Melanesian races are walking reservoirs of tropical diseases".
-She was also known to be fiercely intolerant of homosexuality, stating homosexuals were part of a “cult” and a “malignant tumour” on society.
-For these reasons, about 900 staff at Lady Cilento Children’s Hospital signed a petition for the hospital to be renamed.
+Cilento opposed people of colour in the medical profession, saying, "it would not be in the best interests of children ... to be cared for by coloured labour" and "practically all Asiatic and Melanesian races are walking reservoirs of tropical diseases".
+She was also known to be fiercely intolerant of homosexuality, stating homosexuals were part of a "cult" and a "malignant tumour" on society.
+For these reasons, about 900 staff at Lady Cilento Children's Hospital signed a petition for the hospital to be renamed.

-Professionally, Cilento has been criticised for never subjecting her theories to peer review, instead choosing to publish under the pseudonyms Medical Mother and Mother MD in women's magazines and newspapers.
-It has been argued that high-dose vitamin therapy which she promoted is actually dangerous.